SMC5: Structure

 The Smc5/6 complex was discovered in fission yeast.
 RAD18 (SMC6), the DNA damage gene in fission yeast, also encodes an SMC-like protein and forms a heterodimeric complex with Spr18 (SMC5) protein.
 In yeast, SMC5/6 complex has sub-units which consists of SMC5, SMC6 and six nonstructural maintenance of chromosomes (NSE) proteins.
 Nse1-Nse3-Nse4 subunits bridge the Smc5 head Smc6 and allow the binding of DNA.

 It is involved in the Alternative lengthening of telomeres cancer mechanism.

+Nse subunits

+Nse1-Nse3-Nse4 subunits bridge the heads of the Smc5 and Smc6 proteins and allow the complex to bind DNA.
+Nse5 and Nse6 form a sub-complex which localizes to the head of the SMC5/6 complex in the budding yeast Saccharomyces cerevisiae, and to the hinges of the SMC5/6 complex in the fission yeast Schizosaccharomyces pombe.
+The Nse5/6 sub-complex is required for the replication of S. cerevisiae, but has not been characterized as essential in S. pombe.
+Orthologous proteins to Nse5-Nse6 exist in other eukaryotes, namely ASAP1-SNI1 in Arabidopsis thaliana and SLF1-SLF2 in humans, which are believed have similar function to their Nse counterparts.
+The localization of SLF1 and SLF2 on the human SMC5/6 complex is unknown.